Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/common-control-properties.md

 <tr>

-<td><span style="FONT-WEIGHT: normal">Label Vertical Alignment</td>
+<td>Label Vertical Alignment</td>

 <td>

-<span style="FONT-WEIGHT: normal">The alignment of the label text within the available vertical space:
+The alignment of the label text within the available vertical space:

 **Top**